mparno/fenics-web/source/doc/demos/pde/poisson/cpp/documentation.rst

 .. index:: VariationalProblem

 Now, we have specified the variational forms and can consider the solution of the variational problem.
-First, a ``VariationalProblem`` object is created using the bilinear and linear forms, and the Dirichlet boundary condition.
-The solution will be represented as a ``Function``, living in the function space ``V``, and needs to be declared.
+First, a :cpp:class:`VariationalProblem` object is created using the bilinear and linear forms, and the Dirichlet boundary condition.
+The solution will be represented as a :cpp:class:`Function`, living in the function space ``V``, and needs to be declared.
 Then, to solve the problem, the ``solve`` function is called with ``u`` as a single argument; ``u`` now contains the solution.
-Note how parameters for the variational problem can be adjusted: here, we specify the use of an iterative linear solver.

 .. code-block:: c++

     // Compute solution
     VariationalProblem problem(a, L, bc);
-    problem.parameters["linear_solver"] = "iterative";
     Function u(V);
     problem.solve(u);

-A ``Function`` can be manipulated in various ways, in particular, it can be plotted and saved to file.
+A :cpp:class:`Function` can be manipulated in various ways, in particular, it can be plotted and saved to file.
 Here, we output the solution to a ``VTK`` file (using the suffix ``.pvd``) for later visualization and also plot it using the ``plot`` command:

 .. code-block:: c++